Enerveen/randomBot/README.md

-# Noxxcuzz Telegram Bot
+# TemereBot

-Pretty simple bot for Telegram, which i mainly use in group chat with friends just for fun.
-It's developed with Node.js and telegraf.js, the framework for easier interacting with Telegram API.
+Telegram bot that helps you to get different sorts of random content across the internet.

 ## Technologies